thoiong/dbp-ajs-app/README.md

 - extract /app for the service image
 - build service image

-For background info collected as part of my learning see "info" file.
+For background info collected as part of my learning/research see "info" file.

 -----------------
 | current status:|